 China Minsheng Bank

 Bank of Shanghai

-All bullion imported into the Chinese domestic gold market by one of the fifteen banks is required to be standard goldand sold first through the SGE before entering the Chinese market place.
+All bullion imported into the Chinese domestic gold market by one of the fifteen banks is required to be standard goldand sold first through the SGE.
 Standard gold in China is bullion casted by an LBMA or SGE approved refinery in bars of 50g, 100g, 1Kg, 3Kg or 12.5Kg, with a fineness of 9999, 9995, 999 or 995.
 Solely standard gold is allowed into SGE designated vaults to be traded through the SGE system.
 The Chinese gold trade rule book states [brackets added]: